 This topic is for PCF operators.
 It introduces some best practices, but does not provide details about operation.

-Pivotal recommends that operators do the following:
+Pivotal recommends that operators follow these guidelines:

 You can back up Redis for PCF instances in two ways for Dedicated-VM and Shared-VM instances:

-Note that backups are not available for on demand instances.
+Backups are not available for On-Demand instances.

 Metrics are not currently available at the instance-level for On-Demand instances.

 Syslog can be forwarded to an external log service.